 What Happens in a North Workshop?

-The workshop is 60 minutes.
-Sometimes 90 if there's room for the conversation to breathe.
-It's facilitated, built around a digital tool, usually with a small cohort, though it can also work one-on-one.
+North is a facilitated workshop built around a digital tool, usually with a small cohort, though it can also work one-on-one.

 There's no test, scoring, or right answers.
 Just a structured way of paying attention to something you usually don't slow down enough to notice.
 Some of it will feel obvious.
 Some will make you pause.
 That pause is part of the point.

 By the end, patterns start to surface.
-Not new information exactly, more like language for something you already knew but hadn't named.
-People often say it feels like recognition.
-"That's exactly how I work, I just never had words for it."
+Not new information exactly, more like recognition of something you already knew but hadn't named.
+People often say it clicks.
+"That's exactly how I work.
+I just never had words for it."

 You won't be surprised by what you find.
 You'll be relieved that it finally has shape.